Orthogonalized Synthetic Controls: Empirical Application

-When re-estimating the average treatment effect, I use the same set of pre-treatment time periods and post-treatment time periods.
-The weights of Synthetic Sweden are somewhat less sparse than before with the countries receiving positive weight being: Australia (0.087), Belgium (0.113), Denmark (0.322), Greece (0.089), Japan (0.0190), New Zealand (0.105), Switzerland (0.201), and the United States (0.064).
-It is unsurprising that the weights are still sparse but with slightly more countries receiving non-zero weight since the penalty function encourages the weights to be more spread out but the simplex constraints are still imposed.
-That said, the weights are quite similar, with all 6 countries that received positive weight before still receiving positive weight and Denmark still receiving the most weight.
+When re-estimating the average treatment effect, I use the same set of pre- and post-treatment time periods.
+The weights of Synthetic Sweden are somewhat less sparse than before, with the countries receiving positive weight being: Australia (0.087), Belgium (0.113), Denmark (0.322), Greece (0.089), Japan (0.0190), New Zealand (0.105), Switzerland (0.201), and the United States (0.064).
+It is unsurprising that the weights are still sparse but with slightly more countries receiving non-zero weight due to the combination of the simplex constraints and $L_2$ penalty.
+That said, the weights are quite similar: all 6 countries that previously received positive weight still do, and Denmark still receives the most weight.
 The weights on the moment conditions $\hat{\eta}$ are fairly spread out across the pre-treatment moment conditions with the largest weight being placed on the one using the United Kingdom as an instrument and the smallest weight being placed on the one using the Netherlands as an instrument.\footnote{More specifically, the weights on the pre-treatment moment conditions are: Finland (-6.166), Germany (-10.590), Ireland (7.883), Italy (7.912), Netherlands (-0.662), Norway (11.617), United Kingdom (-22.402), and the constant (17.882).} The average effect of the carbon tax and VAT from 1990 to 2005 is also approximately a decrease of 0.29 metric tons of CO2 per capita each year.
 Where the method introduced here allows for a notable difference is in terms of inference.
-Using the t-test described above, the p-value for the null hypothesis that these taxes had no average effect on CO2 emissions from transport per capita in the post-treatment time periods is 0.00018.\footnote{When estimating the long-run variance of the moment conditions, the smoothing parameter $K$ is estimated to be 4, illustrating the empirical relevance of the fixed-smoothing asymptotics.
+Using the t-test described above, the p-value for the null hypothesis that these taxes had no average effect on per capita CO2 emissions from transport in the post-treatment periods is 0.00018.\footnote{When estimating the long-run variance of the moment conditions, the smoothing parameter $K$ is estimated to be 4, illustrating the empirical relevance of the fixed-smoothing asymptotics.
 For the series $\phi_k(x)$, I choose $\phi_k(x) = \sqrt{2}\sin(2 \pi x k)$ for even $k$ and $\phi_k(x) = \sqrt{2}\cos (2\pi x k)$ for odd $k$.
-Therefore, Assumption \hyperref[Ass3.2]{3.2.2} is satisfied.} This supports the results of the original paper, by showing that under plausible assumptions, the results would be very surprising if these policies had no effect on average.
+Therefore, Assumption \hyperref[Ass4.2]{4.2.2} is satisfied.} This supports the results of the original paper by showing that, under plausible assumptions, the results would be very surprising if these policies had no effect on average.
 However, in addition to the method of \cite{Abadie2010} not necessarily providing statistically significant results, if the inference methods of \cite{ConformalInference} or \cite{CaoDowd2019} discussed below are used, we calculate p-values greater than .1 causing us to fail to reject the null of no effect at common levels of statistical significance.\footnote{Using the subsampling method with 300 iterations and a subsample size of 10 gives a p-value of .14.
 Using the conformal inference method with moving block permutations gives a p-value of 0.39.
 Using the End-of-Sample Instability test gives a p-value of 0.43.
 Using the t-test cross-fitting method of \cite{t-test2022} with $K = 3$ gives a p-value of .009.} This may be due to these methods having lower power in this case.